RustProfi/Systemsoftware/hw1/QnA.md

 ## Which is the binary that represents bootable kernel image?
 bzImage
 ## Which TTY-device do you need to pass to the kernel for console input/output?
-With console=ttyS0 you select the first serial port.
+With console=ttyS0 you select the first serial port.console=8250 and console=16550 also work because we enabled the serial support in the kernel config
 ## Is the system in a usable state, e.g. can you use a shell to execute commands on it?
 No
 ## If not, what is missing?